XXX 88: Release

 "XXX 88" first premiered on BBC Radio 1 on August 29, 2013, and was released for digital download and streaming the next day.
 The song was later released on October 20, 2013 as part of the EP Bikini Daze, and was officially released as a single the same day.
 "XXX 88" was later re-released on March 7, 2014 as part of MØ's debut studio album No Mythologies to Follow, alongside other songs first released on Bikini Daze.
 On November 1, 2019, the song was included on Walshy Fire Presents: MMMMØ – The Mix, a remix album by MØ and Major Lazer member Walshy Fire.
 "XXX 88" also appeared on the deluxe re-issue of No Mythologies to Follow on March 15, 2024, in honor of the album's tenth anniversary.

 Music video

 An accompanying music video for "XXX 88", directed by Tim Erem, was released on September 9, 2013 to MØ's YouTube channel.
-The video, recorded in Los Angeles over the course of two days, stars MØ as a teenager who, as described by Stereogum's Tom Breihan, "imagines herself as some sort of world-traveling glam-pop superhero".
+The video, recorded in Los Angeles over the course of two days, stars MØ as a teenager who, as described by Stereogums Tom Breihan, "imagines herself as some sort of world-traveling glam-pop superhero".
 Over the course of the video, MØ, wearing a long ponytail, a gold chain, and a "petite red-striped top", daydreams in her bedroom, dances in an open desert, and rides on a gold motorcycle.
 Diplo also makes a cameo in the video, appearing "oiled-up naked-except-for-tightie-whities" on the cover of a magazine being read by MØ.
 The video received over 800,000 views in the first five months after its release.